On $J$-folded alcove paths and combinatorial representations of affine Hecke algebras: Bounded representations

 \subsection{Conjectures}

-The precise value of the bound $\ba_{J,\sv}$ appears to be a very subtle statistic, and we conjecture (based on our analysis in \cite{GP:19b,GP:19} and the examples below) that it is intimately connected to Lusztig's $\ba$-function~\cite{Lus:03}, Macdonald's $c$-function~\cite{Mac:71}, and Opdam's Plancherel Theorem~\cite{Opd:04}.
+The precise value of the bound $\ba_{J,\sv}$ appears to be a very subtle statistic, and we conjecture (based on the analysis in \cite{GP:19,GP:19b} and the examples below) that it is intimately connected to Lusztig's $\ba$-function~\cite{Lus:03}, Macdonald's $c$-function~\cite{Mac:71}, and Opdam's Plancherel Theorem~\cite{Opd:04}.
 Again Convention~\ref{conv:sym} is assumed to be in force.
+Firstly, we believe that the upper bound $L(\sw_0)$ for $\ba_{J,\hat{\sv}}$ given in Theorem~\ref{thm:negbound} applies more generally.